Striking shipbuilders are losing health coverage in pandemic

 The last strike, in 2000, lasted 55 days.

 Workers are getting prepared for the long haul, looking at other jobs and health care options.
-Others will simply do without health insurance.
+Keeping health insurance through the so-called COBRA program can cost up to a couple of thousand dollars a month.
+Others said they will simply do without health insurance.

-Kelley Hammond, a 58-year-old marine electrician, opted to forgo purchasing insurance and filled a blood pressure prescription Tuesday, before the expiration of the company’s insurance.
+Kelley Ammons, a 58-year-old marine electrician, opted to forgo purchasing insurance and filled a blood pressure prescription Tuesday, before the expiration of the company’s insurance.

-“Hopefully that’ll get me through until the team can get back to the negotiating table and work out a deal,” Hammond said.
+“Hopefully that’ll get me through until the team can get back to the negotiating table and work out a deal,” Ammons said.

 Gordon Campbell, a 55-year-old sandblaster, has money set aside, and he’s paying more to be on his wife’s insurance.
 “I just hope that both sides will get together and try to resolve this,” he said.

-Note: This story has been corrected to show the name of one of the shipbuilders is Kelley Ammons, not Kelley Hammond.